-Acquisition, restructuring and other items, net, decreased by \$2.4 million for the three months ended August 31, 2023, compared to the same period in the prior year.
-The change from the prior year was primarily driven by:
+Acquisition, restructuring and other items, net, increased by \$3.1 million and \$0.8 million for the three and six months ended November 30, 2023, compared to the same period in the prior year, respectively.
+The change for both periods was primarily driven by:

-- Manufacturing relocation expense related to the move of certain manufacturing lines to Costa Rica, which increased \$0.5 million; - A transition services agreement that was entered into as a result of the sale of the dialysis and BioSentry businesses.
-The Company invoiced Merit Medical Systems, Inc. \$0.2 million in the first quarter of fiscal year 2024; - The payment to the Israeli Innovation Authority of \$3.5 million related to grant funds that were provided to Eximo to develop the Auryon laser prior to the acquisition in the second quarter of fiscal year 2020.
-These grant funds were fully repaid in the first quarter of fiscal year 2023 to satisfy the obligation which was otherwise being paid as a royalty based on a percentage of sales; and - \$0.9 million of deferred financing fees that were written-off in conjunction with the sale of the Dialysis and BioSentry businesses and concurrent extinguishment of the debt.
+- Legal expense, related to litigation that is outside of the normal course of business, which increased \$2.9 million and \$2.9 million, respectively; - Mergers and acquisition expense, which increased \$0.3 million and \$0.3 million, respectively; - Manufacturing relocation expense related to the move of certain manufacturing lines from Queensbury, New York to a third party, which increased \$0.1 million and \$0.5 million, respectively; - A transition services agreement that was entered into as a result of the sale of the dialysis and BioSentry businesses.
+The Company invoiced Merit Medical Systems, Inc. \$0.2 million and \$0.3 million for the three and six months ended November 30, 2023, respectively; - The payment to the Israeli Innovation Authority of \$3.5 million related to grant funds that were provided to Eximo to develop the Auryon laser prior to the acquisition in the second quarter of fiscal year 2020.
+These grant funds were fully repaid in the first quarter of fiscal year 2023 to satisfy the obligation which was otherwise being paid as a royalty based on a percentage of sales; and - \$0.9 million of deferred financing fees that were written-off in conjunction with the sale of the Dialysis and BioSentry businesses and concurrent extinguishment of the debt for the six months ended November 30, 2023, compared to the same period in the prior year.